xiyichen/morphablediffusion/README.md

 ### TODOs:
 - [x] Release pretrained model and inference script for the face model
-- [ ] Release pretrained model and inference script for the full body model
+- [x] Release pretrained face model with bilinear meshes and evaluation code
-- [ ] Release pretrained face model with bilinear meshes and evaluation code
+- [ ] Release pretrained model, inference script, and evaluation code for the full body model
 - [ ] Retrain face model with flame meshes obtained from more accurate FLAME-tracking.

 ### Instructions
 - See [installation](docs/installation.md) to install all the required packages
 - See [data preparation](docs/data.md) to set up the download pretrained models, assets and datasets
+- See [evaluation](docs/eval.md) to reproduce the qualitative and quantitative results in our paper

 ### Inference
 To run Morphable Diffusion for novel facial expression synthesis, replace `$INPUT_IMG` and `$TARGET_EXPRESSION_IMG` with paths to the input image and target facial expression image and run: